RZEdward/RZEdward.github.io/_pages/academic_research.md

 {% include base_path %}

 <br>
 Welcome to my research section.
-I am yet to formally publish any research, but below I have displayed reimplementations of advanced papers, summaries of interesting publications, and my final year biosciences literature review.
+I am yet to formally publish any research, but below I have displayed reimplementations of advanced papers, summaries of interesting publications, and my final year dissertations.

 <h2> Agent-Based Model: The Collective Physics of Motile Cells in Complex Environments </h2>